How to choose the right 3D material for the background you want to draw: Line art edition

 ↑The backrest and seat are made of boards with no curves, so if you use a perspective ruler you can quickly draw in something that looks like wood grain, so I think adding to it will be easy.

-However, if there are a lot of chairs and desks, like in a classroom, it can be quite difficult to draw them in one by one, so I recommend considering whether this is within your acceptable range.
+However, if there are a lot of chairs and desks, like in a classroom, it can be quite difficult to draw them in one by one, so I recommend considering whether this is within your tolerance range.

 Personally, I think that the more desks and chairs you have, the more efficient it is to use materials that have "texture (ideally suitable for monochrome manuscripts)" and "color range selection that allows you to select a texture".